Schema.org and Structured Data

 And an EducationalOrganization Thing can have alumni as a property.

-However, just like University of Kentucky can be counted as an instance of CollegeOrUniversity, each type has its own set of instances in schema.org.
+However, just like University of Kentucky can be counted as an instance of CollegeOrUniversity, each type has real-world instances that we describe using schema.org.
 To illustrate: since a CollegeOrUniversity thing is also an EducationalOrganization thing, a CollegeOrUniversity thing may also have the properties specific to EducationalOrganization, such as alumni.
 For instance, because CollegeOrUniversity inherits from Thing, it can use general properties like name, description, and url, but also more specific ones like alumni that are directly inherited from EducationalOrganization.

-That is, a CollegeOrUniversity thing may inherit properties of other types not in its direct lineage.
-Another example: a CollegeOrUniversity thing may also be a CivicStructure thing and a Place thing, even though neither of those are specific descendants of EducationalOrganization.
+That is, schema.org supports multiple inheritance.
+For example, EducationalOrganization is a subtype of both Organization and Place, so a CollegeOrUniversity can use properties from all of those broader types.
 In this way, specific things and properties can interconnect or link to each other, forming linked data.
-That is, it's this ability to belong to multiple classes, and to inherit properties from these classes, that enables schema.org to describe real-world complexity more naturally than rigid, single-hierarchy systems.
+That is, it's this ability to belong to multiple classes and to inherit properties from these classes that enables schema.org to describe real-world complexity more naturally than rigid, single-hierarchy systems.

 Visual representation of the connections between schema.org types using University of Kentucky as an example